 When these valves are damaged and no longer function properly, gravity forces blood to leak through and head downwards, in the wrong direction.
 The blood proceeds to distend and overfill the blood vessels in the legs, becoming swollen and noticeable.

-According to The Vein Institute the blood vessels that become varicose are known as “superficial blood vessels”, which means they can be safely removed from the body without any negative effects.
+The blood vessels that become varicose are known as “superficial blood vessels”, which means they can be safely removed from the body without any negative effects.
 Laser vein therapy is an effective choice for removing the problem blood vessels safely.

 How common is this condition?